astrowonk/PleaseRead/README.md

 This is very much a work in development, see the open Issues for known needed improvements.

+Because many email clients (specifically Outlook) don't properly render CSS from the `<style>` tag in the HTML header, this class uses `BeautifulSoup` and `cssutils` to add CSS to each element directly in-line.

+It also is currently hard coded to manually stripe HTML tables like Jupyter's default CSS.

 Clone and then it should install with `pip install .`

 Usage: